cebidhem/git-worktree-cli/README.md

 ## Overview

-`wt` makes working with Git worktrees effortless by providing an intuitive command-line interface for creating, listing, and deleting worktrees.
+`wt` makes working with Git worktrees effortless by providing an intuitive command-line interface for adding, listing, and removing worktrees.
 It automatically generates consistent paths and can optionally open new worktrees in your IDE or terminal.

 ## Features

-- **Simple Worktree Creation**: Create worktrees with automatic path generation
+- **Simple Worktree Creation**: Add worktrees with automatic path generation
 - **Smart Path Management**: Auto-generates paths as `../<root_folder_name>_<branch_name>`
 - **IDE Integration**: Open worktrees directly in your favorite IDE (VS Code, PyCharm, Cursor, etc.)
 - **Terminal Integration**: Launch new iTerm2 tabs on macOS pointing to your worktree
-- **Easy Management**: List and delete worktrees with simple commands
+- **Easy Management**: List and remove worktrees with simple commands
 - **Branch Handling**: Automatically creates new branches or checks out existing ones
 - **Cross-Platform**: Works on any system with Python 3.12+ and Git